gowenrw/BSidesDFW_2019_Badge/README.md

 * [/graphics/](./graphics/) - Artwork and other graphics created by this project for the badge
   * ./fonts/ - Truetype fonts used in Illustrator files
 * [/reference/](./reference/) - Documentation pulled from other sources related to the badge components
+* ./IDEAS.md - For brainstorming on ideas
+* ./README.md - This File
+* ./LICENSE - Currently set to MIT but open to changing it